 Latest Brisbane Business News

-Weekly updates for business owners by business owners talking on your level covering off on technology, finance, automation, mental health and pretty much anything that passes by a busy person's desk for business owners from business owners
+Technology news and weekly updates about finance, automation, mental health and pretty much anything that passes by a busy person's desk for business owners from business owners

 Without the power of leadership, all other business elements lie dormant.
 Leadership is essential to govern the stability not only of the business structure but also its people's reliability to the company.
 Have you ever tried spotting the difference between a boss and a true leader?
 A boss micromanages and puts too much pressure on people while good leaders provide guidance.
 Managers should provide meaningful guidance, patience and advice to their employees.
 If you are a good leader, you should be a source of new learnings...not fear.
 You must have the initiative to help your people perform their tasks more efficiently and effectively.
 Competitive leaders can help maximize productivity and achieve their goals.
 In this episode, Tim Spiker, the founder of The Aperio and the Who* Not What Principle, shares his leadership tips and how to work it out.